georgepaul171/Research-Project/README.md

 # Research-Project

 This repository contains all code and resources for my Data Science MSc research project.
-The project focuses on analyzing building-related data, with a particular emphasis on estimating Energy Use Intensity (EUI) through data cleaning, transformation, and exploratory data analysis.
+The project focuses on analyzing building-related data, with a particular emphasis on estimating Energy Use Intensity (EUI) through data cleaning, transformation, exploratory data analysis, and Bayesian modeling approaches.

 ## Project Overview

-The goal of this is to prepare and analyse data relevant to energy usage in commercial buildings.
-This involves:
+The objective is to prepare analyse, and model data relevant to energy usage in commercial office buildings.
+Key tasks include:

 - Data cleaning and preprocessing
 - Feature extraction and EUI metric generation
-- Exploratory data analysis
+- Exploratory data analysis (EDA)
-- Experimental design and trials
+- Bayesian hierarchical modeling
+- Bayesian sparse regression modeling

-The final aim is to support Bayesian Machine Learning modeling for EUI estimation, as part of my research.
+This project ultimately supports Bayesian Machine Learning techniques to estimate EUI, as part of my MSc dissertation.

 ## Repository Structure